 But we want to examine, in a practical manner, how may a man be born again, and what is the proof that such an experience has been apprehended by the believer in the gospel?
 The born again experience, where a man walks in the Spirit, may be realized by a single Hebrew word, “Shema”.
 It is regarded as one of the most important words in the Hebrew language, and is found in the first great commandment: “Hear [heb.
 Shema], O Israel: The LORD our God is one LORD: And thou shalt love the LORD thy God with all thine heart, and with all thy soul, and with all thy might.
 And these words, which I command thee this day, shall be in thine heart: And thou shalt teach them diligently unto thy children, and shalt talk of them when thou sittest in thine house, and when thou walkest by the way, and when thou liest down, and when thou risest up.”
 (Deuteronomy 6:4-7)

 In English, it might not seem apparent why this word is so important.
-We know that it is important to “hear”.
+We know that it’s important to “hear”.
 We’re told that “faith cometh by hearing, and hearing by the word of God.”
 (Rom.
 10:17).
 But the word shema takes in so much more than the auditory sense of the word where sound is perceived.
-Shema means to hear and obey; not only to hear, but to perform that which is heard in obedience.
+Shema means to hear and obey; hearing, also as to perform that which is heard in obedience.
 Thus to truly hear will mean a continual self-surrender and self-sacrifice to the claims of the word of God.
 Shema blends both the reception of the spoken word with the doing of the word into one expression.
 It’s similar to when you tell your children, if they are misbehaving, “Listen to me!”
 Yet it is also translated in the Scriptures as “obey” (Exodus 19:6).

 THE LIVING SHEMA

-Most significant is that Jesus, the Messiah, is truly the living “shema”.
-John the apostle calls Him “the Word of God” (John 1:1) by which God made all things.
+Most significant is that Jesus, is truly the living “shema”.
+John the apostle calls Him “the Word of God” (John 1:1).
 The book of Genesis calls Him the “Voice of God” who was “walking” in the garden.
 When God the Father speaks, it is Christ who performs that which was spoken.
-When God the Father says, “Let there be light”, it is the living Word of God who caused the light to shine forth from the darkness.
+When The Father says, “Let there be light”, it is the living Word of God who caused the light to shine forth from the darkness.
 Even the Roman Centurion saw the evidence that nature itself responds in “shema” obedience to the work and authority of Christ as the Word of God, and was commended for greater faith than Jesus had witnessed in all of Israel.
-The Shema is the twofold act of both hearing and obeying, and the living Shema, which is Christ, always performs and makes manifest the will of the Father.
+The Shema is the twofold act of both hearing and obeying, and the living Shema (Jesus), always performs and makes manifest the will of the Father.
 “And he that sent me is with me: the Father hath not left me alone; for I do always those things that please him.”
 (John 8:29)

 HOW TO BE BORN AGAIN